jitwar/Dark-iCE/README.md

 If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/AshamaneProject/AshamaneCore/pulls).

+# Dark-iCE

+Dark-iCE is a repack for AshamaneCore with some hybrid changes.
+This core is brought to you by 3raZar3 and Gemini.

 ## Requirements